BlueByteSystemsInc/PDMShell/src/BOM.md

 ---
 description: Exports a bill of materials for a file or files found by search.
-title: BOM Command | PDMShell | SOLIDWORKS PDM
+title: bom Command | PDMShell | SOLIDWORKS PDM
 ---
-# BOM Command
+# bom
 ## Description
-The `BOMCommand` allows you to extract a Bill of Materials from a SOLIDWORKS file inside the PDM vault and export it to a CSV file.
+The `bom` command allows you to extract a bill of materials from a SOLIDWORKS file inside the PDM vault and export it to a CSV file.
 This command supports configuration evaluation using `$configuration`, allows specifying `configNames`, and supports selecting a `layout` from all available BOM layouts.

 ## Syntax